|

 When designing your logo and branding, make sure to keep mobile devices in mind.
 Use high-resolution images that will look good on smaller screens, and avoid using small text or intricate designs that may be difficult to see on a mobile device.

-WordPress themes are typically designed to be responsive, meaning that they will adjust your logo and branding to fit any screen size.
-However, it's always a good idea to test your site on different devices to ensure that your logo and branding look great on all screens.
+WordPress themes are typically designed to be responsive, meaning that they will adjust your text and images to fit any screen size.
+However, it's always a good idea to test your site on different devices to ensure that it looks great on all screens.

 Similar Posts